 Read Speed: Typically around 50,000-12,00,000 IOPS (Input/Output Operations Per Second) for random 4K reads.

-SSDs handle random access much better than HDDs due to their lack of mechanical movement and the ability to access multiple cells at a time.
-The Gen 5.0 NVMe drives, again, can reach higher random read/write performance due to much effective use of parallelism and other optimizations.
+SSDs handle random access much better than HDDs due to their lack of mechanical movement and their ability to access multiple cells at a time.
+The Gen 5.0 NVMe drives, again, can reach higher random read/write performance due to more effective use of parallelism and other optimizations.

 Conclusion